baijuka/matzone_v1/TEST.md

 #### For price.js:
 - No errors or warnings are shown.

---- END OF TEST --
 ### Python
 [PEP8 online](http://pep8online.com/) is used to check the python code for PEP8 requirements.

-Due to the large amound of python files, I'll only mention the files with big errors or warnings, leaving out the whitespace or line to long errors.
-Before checking the app.py file, I tried to remove as many mistakes beforehand, such as extra whitespaces, maximum code line length of 72, correct line breaks, etc.
+I have tested the code in the pep8online.com and and refactored the code and tested again.
-- No large errors were found.
+- No major errors were found after refactroing.

 ---
 ## Testing browser compatibility